-There are four types of bariatric surgery procedures offered at Virtua, as well as revisional surgery to modify a previous bariatric procedure.
+There are five types of bariatric surgery procedures offered at Virtua, as well as revisional surgery to modify a previous bariatric procedure.

 Laparoscopic sleeve gastrectomy is a restrictive bariatric surgery procedure where about 80% of the stomach is removed; the intestines are kept intact.
 The remaining stomach is formed into a vertical sleeve, which restricts the amount of food that can be comfortably consumed.
 It also limits the production of the appetite-regulating hormone ghrelin, which makes you feel less hungry.
 It doesn't affect the absorption of calories and nutrients in the intestines.

 Roux-en-Y gastric bypass involves a combination of restriction and malabsorption techniques.
 The stomach is reduced to a small pouch, the size of an egg.
 This greatly limits the amount of food and beverages that can be comfortably consumed at one time.
 The new pouch is connected to the intestines, bypassing a portion of the small intestines.
 This limits the absorption of calories and nutrients.